Automatic Smart Contract Comment Generation via Large Language Models and In-Context Learning: Result Analysis

 \begin{itemize} \item \textbf{The first control strategy}.
 To show the significance of our customized demonstration selection strategy for {\tool}, we randomly select $k$ smart contract code snippets from the historical repository and use ``w/o DSS" to denote this control strategy.

 \item \textbf{The second control strategy}.
 In this control strategy, we aim to investigate whether using the BERT-whitening~\cite{su2021whitening} can help to select demonstrations with higher quality and use `` w/o BERT-whitening" to denote this control strategy.
-Specifically, We remove the BERT-whitening operation in our demonstration selection strategy and directly utilize CodeBERT to generate code embeddings without any optimization or dimensionality reduction.
+Specifically, we remove the BERT-whitening operation in our demonstration selection strategy and directly utilize CodeBERT to generate code embeddings without any optimization or dimensionality reduction.

 \item \textbf{The third control strategy}, In this control strategy, we aim to investigate whether further considering the syntactic similarity and lexical similarity can help to select demonstrations with higher quality and use `` w/o (Lexical \& Syntactic Similarity)" to denote this control strategy.
-Specifically, We remove the fusion layer based on lexical and syntactic similarity from our demonstration selection strategy, which can retrieve the top $k$ most similar examples by only considering code semantic information. \end{itemize}
+Specifically, we remove the fusion layer based on lexical and syntactic similarity from our demonstration selection strategy, which can retrieve the top $k$ most similar examples by only considering code semantic information. \end{itemize}

-Due to the high economic cost of calling ChatGP API to perform ablation experiments when considering all the smart contract code snippets in the test set, we employ a sampling method~\cite{singh2013elements} that randomly selects samples from the test set.
+Due to the high economic cost of calling ChatGPT to perform ablation experiments when considering all the smart contract code snippets in the test set, we employ a sampling method~\cite{singh2013elements} that randomly selects samples from the test set.
 The formula for the sampled number can be computed as follows:

 Where ${n_{0}}$ represents the confidence level, and ${ size }$ is the size of the test set.
 There is an error range $\left(\frac{Z^{2} \times 0.25}{e^{2}}\right)$ for ${n_{0}}$, where ${e}$ is the hyper-parameter and ${Z}$ is the confidence level score.
 In RQ2, we chose the smallest sample based on a confidence level of 95\% and ${e}$=0.05.
 In the end, we needed to randomly select 340 samples from the test set according to this formula.